open-synergy/opnsynid-stock-logistics-warehouse/stock_operation_type_create_menu/README.rst

 2. Add the path to this repository in your configuration (addons-path)
 3. Update the module list
 4. Go to menu *Setting -> Modules -> Local Modules*
-5. Search For *Stock Operation Type Create Menu*
+5. Search For *Create Menu for Stock Operation Type*
 6. Install the module

 Usage